AdobeDocs/destination-sdk.en/help/getting-started.md

 ## Allowlisting

 To use the API endpoints described in the [reference documentation](/help/configuration-options.md), you must be added to a list of allowed partners.
 Work with the Adobe Exchange team to be added to the allowlist.

+## Additional considerations

+* Any changes that you make to the destination configurations, whether it is to create or edit a destination configuration, trigger a review process on the Adobe side.
+Edits are not reflected in your destinations immediately.
+* Only the users that belong to the same organization and have access to the sandbox can make changes to the destination configuration.

 ## Next steps